Khmer National Army: Service dress and field uniforms

-After March 1970, as part of the US-sponsored MAP re-equipment program, the Cambodian Army (ANK) was supplied with new American olive green tropical uniforms, the US Army OG-107 utilities and the M1967 Jungle Utility Uniform which quickly replaced the older ARK khaki working uniform and the drab green French fatigue clothing.

-As with the ARVN, the Cambodians soon produced their own interesting variety of versions of these jungle utilities or had tailors to modify them to suit their tastes and needs, with mix-and-match combinations being far from uncommon.
-It was not infrequent to see Cambodian male and female soldiers wearing an OG-107 shirt accompanied by a pair of M1967 Jungle Utility trousers or vice versa.
+After March 1970, as part of the U.S.-sponsored MAP re-equipment program, the Cambodian Army (ANK) was provided with new American olive green tropical uniforms, the U.S. Army OG-107 utilities and the M1967 Jungle Utility Uniform, which quickly replaced the older ARK khaki working uniform and the drab green French fatigue clothing.
+As with the ARVN and the Royal Lao Army (RLA), the Cambodians soon produced their own interesting variety of versions of these jungle utilities or had tailors to modify them to suit their tastes and needs, with mix-and-match combinations being far from uncommon; it was not infrequent to see Cambodian male and female soldiers wearing an OG-107 shirt accompanied by a pair of M1967 Jungle Utility trousers.
 The OG-107 trousers were often converted by the addition of cargo pouches; shirts and jackets had their sleeves cut at elbow level, shoulder straps were added, single-buttoned pocket flaps could be replaced by two-button versions (with either clip or round corners) or concealed ones, and – a common practice for officers – the addition of a shoulder pocket on the upper left sleeve for ballpoint pens, which were the symbol of authority in Indo-Chinese armed forces.
 Sometimes fatigue shirts were converted into light bush jackets by adding two-buttoned patch pockets on the lower skirt.
-Olive green US M-1951 field jackets were also issued to all-ranks.
+Olive green U.S. M-1951 field jackets were also issued to all-ranks.

 Reflecting the increasing American influence, ANK senior officers adopted in 1970–71 a new dress uniform, which consisted of an Olive Green tunic and slacks worn with a white shirt and black tie.
-The cut of the four-buttoned tunic was a hybrid design resembling both the US Army M-1954 "Class A" green dress and the earlier French-style M1946/56 khaki dress; it had two pleated breast pockets closed by pointed flaps and two unpleated at the side closed by straight ones whilst the sleeves had false turnbacks.
+The cut of the four-buttoned tunic was a hybrid design resembling both the U.S. Army M-1954 "Class A" green dress and the earlier French-style M1946/56 khaki dress; it had two pleated breast pockets closed by pointed flaps and two unpleated at the side closed by straight ones whilst the sleeves had false turnbacks.
 The front fly and pocket flaps were secured by gilt buttons bearing the combined service emblem of the FANK General Headquarters.

-Female personnel were issued a service and working olive green OG-107-style short-sleeved blouse based on their male counterparts' versions, provided with two patch breast pockets closed by straight or pointed flaps and shoulder straps.
+Female personnel were issued a service and working olive green OG-107-style short-sleeved blouse based on their male counterparts' versions, except that the blouse's front fly closed on the left side, being provided with two patch breast pockets closed by straight or pointed flaps and shoulder straps.
 The blouse was worn with a matching service and working olive green knee-length skirt.